 - Entries Open | 1 December 2020

 - Early Bird Deadline | 31 December 2020

 - The Official Selection will be announced in September 2020

-- ASFF 2020 takes place in the City of York, UK from 4-8 November 2020
+- The live edition of ASFF 2020 takes place in the York, UK from 2-7 November 2021

 - Short films should have a maximum running time of 30 minutes.

 - Feature films are considered to have a runtime of 60 minutes or over.
 Films of

 - Your entry form must include your name, address, telephone number and email so

 - Your film must not be in breach of any copyright, including music or sound used in

 - The link to your video included in your submission form must not expire.
-Please check that the link is working.
+Please check

-- ASFF does not have a premiere requirement.
+- We do not have a premiere requirement.
 We will accept submissions of films that

 - ASFF does not grant fee waivers under any circumstances.